WasmEdge/WasmEdge/docs/book/en/src/use_cases/js_or_dsl_runtime.md

-# JavaScript or Domain Specifc Language Runtime
+# JavaScript or Domain Specific Language Runtime

 In order for WebAssembly to be widely adopted by developers as a runtime, it must support "easy" languages like JavaScript.
-Or, better yet, through its advanced compiler toolchain, WasmEdge could support high performance DSLs (Domain Specifc Languages), which are low code solutions designed for specific tasks.
+Or, better yet, through its advanced compiler toolchain, WasmEdge could support high performance DSLs (Domain Specific Languages), which are low code solutions designed for specific tasks.

 ## JavaScript